Testbirds-GmbH/selenium-techstack/README.md

 With this project we've created an exemplary comprehensive technology stack for website testing based on Selenium.
 Our goal was to demonstrate how easy it is to construct a proper tech stack that supports all related process steps, from test case creation, over execution, to reporting, just using open source resources.
 This tech stack has been first presented at the [German Testing Day 2019](https://www.germantestingday.info/german-testing-day-2019/programm/konferenzprogramm/sessiondetails/action/detail/session/gtd-35-2/title/ein-vollstaendiger-selenium-techstack-von-der-konzeption-bis-zur-auswertung-mit-open-source-softwar.html) and may be used as starting point or inspiration for other (in particular your own) testing projects.
+You can read more about the background of this Techstack and the contents of the presentation in our [Blog article about the Selenium Techstack](https://www.testbirds.com/blog/selenium-tech-stack-open-source/).

 Authors:
 * [Robert Bossek](https://github.com/robasek)